detailyang/welcome/documentation/02_where.md

 ---
 id: where
-title: Where To Go From Here?
+title: Where to go?
-sidebar_label: Where To Go?
+sidebar_label: Where to go?
 ---

 While a deep dive through the Leo documentation is a useful exercise, we realize that it may not be very pratical.
 To help you along your journey, we've provided a "map" to help you find your way.